sqlxpert/stay-stopped-aws-rds-aurora/README.md

       What if the database takes a long time to start?
 Startup "can take minutes to hours", according to the
       [RDS User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_StartInstance.html).
-      What if the database goes from `available` to `maintenance`, or another similar status, _before_ the next status check?
+      What if the database goes from `available` to `maintenance` or another similar status, _before_ the next status check?
       [Lambda has a 15-minute maximum timeout](https://docs.aws.amazon.com/lambda/latest/dg/configuration-timeout.html).